Odometer Rollback: How to Spot Odometer Fraud and How to Protect Against It?

 Published on:

 According to Emilie Voss — Director of Public Relations for Carfax, many car buyers think odometer rollback vanished with the invention of digital odometers.
-Far from the truth: the vice still lingers insidiously.
-It grows year-over-year, making it difficult for buyers to find genuinely good ‘second-hand’ motor vehicles.
+This idea couldn’t be farther from the truth.
+Odometer rollback continues to be seen year after year, making it difficult for buyers to find genuinely good ‘second-hand’ motor vehicles.

 Leave the Outdated Odometer Behind